School Caretakers', Cleaners' and Canteen Staff Collective Agreement

 6.5 Health and Safety

-6.5.1 The parties recognise the importance of ensuring good and safe working conditions through Health and Safety in the workplace, and that it is a mutual obligation of Boards of Trustees and employees to achieve this through a participative approach.
+6.5.1 The parties recognise the importance of ensuring good and safe working conditions through Health and Safety in the workplace, and that it is a mutual obligation of school boards and employees to achieve this through a participative approach.

-6.5.2 Accordingly, the parties recognise that Boards of Trustees and employees are committed to attaining a safe working environment and acknowledge the requirements of the Health & Safety at Work Act 2015, in particular the mutual obligation of Boards and employees to assess risks, and identify and manage all hazards associated with the employer’s business.
-Boards of Trustees shall recognise Health & Safety workplace representatives as provided for in the Health & Safety at Work Act 2015.
+6.5.2 Accordingly, the parties recognise that school boards and employees are committed to attaining a safe working environment and acknowledge the requirements of the Health & Safety at Work Act 2015, in particular the mutual obligation of school boards and employees to assess risks, and identify and manage all hazards associated with the employer’s business.
+School Boards shall recognise Health & Safety workplace representatives as provided for in the Health & Safety at Work Act 2015.

 6.5A General Conditions

-6.5A.1 A worker may not delegate all or any part of his/her work without the written approval of the employer.
+6.5A.1 A worker may not delegate all or any part of their work without the written approval of the employer.

 6.5A.2 The employer shall provide facilities for the storing of implements and materials, and facilities for the workers to change their clothes, and, if necessary to have a meal.